-CARE and partners will significantly scale-up and deliberately link advocacy efforts on three distinct but mutually reinforcing advocacy streams. i) CARE and partners will continue to prioritize advocacy on women's meaningful and direct participation in humanitarian, conflict, peace and recovery coordination and decision-making bodies at all levels.
-This includes women's individual and collective participation through scaling-up tested models (e.g., WLiE, VSLAiE).
-This will include work to address barriers to their participation as well as CARE ceding space. ii) Continued advocacy on gender-transformative localization and equitable humanitarian partnerships will help create enabling conditions for women's direct and meaningful participation and for funding for GEEWG (under the first objective).
-This implies advocacy for a redistribution of power towards local actors, prioritizing women's organizations, calling for recognition of their role, expertise, and legitimacy and for substantial quality funding to enable them to lead humanitarian efforts, deliver on their mission and invest in their longer-term institutional development. iii) CARE and partners (where relevant) will leverage our dual mandate, our multi-sector approach and presence in Fragile and Conflict Affected (FCA) settings to add our voice to advocacy on operationalization of the Triple Nexus as a fundamental approach to bridge the growing gap between humanitarian needs and funding.
-This will include calling for: i) expanding the financing base, including asking development donors to contribute to collective outcomes25 to prevent and recover from crisis, while asking all donors to finance durable solutions for protracted crisis, conflict and forced displacement situations; and ii) greater agility and efficiency through continued advocacy on harmonization and simplification of donor and UN agencies' funding mechanisms and processes.
+CARE and partners will significantly scale-up and deliberately link advocacy efforts on three distinct but mutually reinforcing advocacy streams. i) CARE and partners will continue to prioritize advocacy on women's meaningful and direct participation in humanitarian, conflict, peace and recovery coordination and decision-making bodies at all levels, from local to global.
+This includes women's individual and collective participation through scaling up tested models (e.g. WLiE, VSLAiE) and by influencing relevant humanitarian, conflict and peace processes to include women and their organizations.
+This will include work to address barriers to their participation as well as CARE ceding space. ii) Continued advocacy on gender transformative localization and equitable humanitarian partnerships will help create enabling conditions for women's direct and meaningful participation and for funding for GEEWG (under SO1).
+This implies advocacy for a redistribution of power towards local actors, prioritizing women's organizations, including in refugee and IDP settings, calling for recognition of their role, expertise and legitimacy and for substantial quality funding (more predictable, multi-year, flexible, covering all direct and indirect costs) to enable them to lead humanitarian efforts, deliver on their mission and invest in their longer-term institutional development. iii) CARE and partners (where relevant) will leverage our dual mandate, our multi-sector approach and presence in Fragile and Conflict Affected (FCA) settings to add our voice to advocacy on operationalization of the Triple Nexus as a fundamental approach to bridge the growing gap between humanitarian needs and funding.
+This will include calling for: i) expanding the financing base, including asking development donors to contribute to collective outcomes26 to prevent and recover from crisis, while asking all donors to finance durable solutions for protracted crisis, conflict and forced displacement situations; and ii) greater agility and efficiency through continued advocacy on harmonization and simplification of donor and UN agencies' funding mechanisms and processes (e.g. "less paper, more aid").

-Women, Peace, and Security (WPS): Given the large number of FCA contexts where CARE and partners work, our advocacy on participation and leadership, on gender-transformative responses, on GBV, protection and operationalization of the Triple Nexus will often be done under the umbrella of the WPS normative framework given its unique binding character to hold actors and States accountable.
+Women, Peace and Security (WPS): Given the large number of FCA contexts where CARE and partners work, our advocacy on participation and leadership, on gender transformative responses, on GBV (including conflict-related sexual violence), on protection and on operationalization of the Triple Nexus will often be done under the umbrella of the WPS normative framework given its unique binding character to hold actors and States accountable.